 Over time you will collect enough data to paint a detailed picture of your subscriber or customer, focusing on information that helps you connect with them in a more meaningful way.
 Let’s revisit the social media marketing tool example––in this case, you can ask questions like, “What’s your biggest social media challenge?” or “What’s the one thing you most want to get out of your social media efforts?” and give a few possible answers in a multiple choice format.

 Studying your competition’s web copy and blog content is another great way to identify what matters to your target market.
-Granted, there’s no guarantee that your competition’s messaging is based off of thorough research, but common threads found in the copy and blog content across your competitors’ websites will point you in the direction of things your audience cares about.
+Granted, there’s no guarantee that your competition’s messaging is based on thorough research, but common threads found in the copy and blog content across your competitors’ websites will point you in the direction of things your audience cares about.

 This Copy Hackers ebook bundle includes a table for organizing your competitions’ messaging and pulling out similarities in the language and messaging.

-Pay for Research & Data
+Pay for research & data

 There are many ways to conduct online research without paying a cent, but sometimes you’ll want to fork over a little cash to save time and get a more robust data set.
 GutCheck recruits people from a company’s target market to help them validate new product ideas, discover customer segments and test advertising concepts.

 Last but not least, there are several free market research tools that can help with your online market research.
-Consumer Barometer is a beautiful, interactive tool that gives you data on how consumers research items before purchasing, while U.S. Data and Statistics publishes government statistics such as demographic data for individual cities, states and countries.
+Consumer Barometer is a beautiful, interactive tool that gives you data on how consumers research items before purchasing, while U.S. Data and Statistics publishes government statistics such as demographic data for individual cities, states, and countries.

 Customer research shouldn’t be a one-time thing you do when you first create your marketing plan; ideally, it will be an integral part of your marketing strategy and product development process.
-The websites, communities and resources above are just a few of the many places you can go to learn more about your target market.
+The websites, communities, and resources above are just a few of the many places you can go to learn more about your target market.

 Now I’d like to hear from you.
 Where do you go online to research your customers, and how often do you do it?

 About the Author: Chloe Mason Gray specializes in digital marketing and growth strategy for startups and intrepid entrepreneurs.
 Be sure to say hi to her on Twitter.
-You can also follow her on Google+.